 Both have their advantages.
 FIFO is great for a fast-paced industry where products are on a timer before they cannot be sold.
 The food industry uses FIFO to ensure customers are getting the freshest products possible.
 LIFO holds the products in hand and can be sold in the future.
 This is especially good for industries where prices will gradually rise over time.
 While you are holding these older inventories, you are also reducing your taxable income because these goods do not account for your revenue.

 If you don’t know the future demand for your products, then implementing inventory strategies will be pointless.
 That is why demand forecasting gives you an advantage in handling your inventory.
 Think of demand forecasting as a weather reporter.
-They analyze historical data and market trends to predict what the future demand of products might be.
+They analyze historical data and market trends to predict what the future demand for products might be.

 Minimum order quantity, or MOQ, is an inventory management strategy that deals with product procurement.
 It represents the lowest quantity of a product that a supplier is willing to sell in a single order.
-MOQs from suppliers give you advantage of discounted prices on bulk purchases to maintain sufficient inventory.
+MOQs from suppliers give you the advantage of discounted prices on bulk purchases to maintain sufficient inventory.
 MOQ in wholesale provides much more flexibility in inventory purchase so you can lower the cost of product procurement to invest in other aspects of inventory management strategies, like in an inventory management system.

 Economic order quantity, or EOQ, is all about maintaining optimal order quantity to minimize total inventory costs.
 Whenever you order new inventory, EOQ calculates how much inventory you need against what the consumer demand would be.

-So what does EOQ really do?
+So what does EOQ do?
 EOQ balances two primary types of inventory costs: ordering costs and holding (carrying) costs.
 It brings a balance between ordering costs and holding costs.
 For example, ordering smaller quantities more frequently reduces holding costs but increases ordering costs because of frequent transactions.
-But, ordering larger quantities less frequently reduces ordering costs but increases holding costs due to higher inventory levels.
+However, ordering larger quantities less frequently reduces ordering costs but increases holding costs due to higher inventory levels.

 So, EOQ calculations identify the order quantity that minimizes the combined impact of these costs, helping businesses maintain efficient inventory levels without overstocking or stockouts.
 So what you end up with is an efficient order fulfillment having the right amount of inventory to meet customer demand.